Salesforce Interview Questions

 Ans: Maps in Apex are used to store data in the key-value pair.
 Each unique key maps to a single value.

 Q31) What the Apex transaction

-Ans: Apex is an object-oriented programming language which helps the developers to execute the transaction and flow statements.
+Ans: Apex is an object-oriented programming language that helps developers to execute transaction and flow statements.
 They are executed on salesforce servers.
 Apex lets the developers write their own business logic and extends the Salesforce platform.

 Q32) Explain the use of Apex email service

 Ans: Apex email service is used to process the content, headers and attachments of the inbound mails.
 The Apex email service helps to create contact records based on the contact-related information in the e-mails.